 Instructions

-- Add the minced garlic, cubed tomatoes, Italian seasoning, salt and pepper.
-Cook the mixture for 2-3 minutes.
+- To the onions, add minced garlic, cubed tomatoes, italian seasoning, salt, and pepper.
+Cook the sauce for 2-3 minutes.

-- Bake the chicken for 4-6 minutes, or until the cheese is fully melted.
+- Add the chicken to the oven and broil on low for 4-6 minutes, or until the cheese melts.

 Notes